DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/sql-server/liquibase-changelog-refactor.md

 ```
 I want to refactor #file:db.changelog.xml.
 Your task is to follow the below steps to analyze it and refactor it according to the specified rules.

-You are allowed create / run any python scripts or terminal commands to assist in the analysis and refactoring process.
+You are allowed to create / run any python scripts or terminal commands to assist in the analysis and refactoring process.

 # ANALYSIS PHASE
 1. Analyze the generated changelog to identify the structure and content.